 Figure 1.
 Surgical setup and preparation.

 (A) Mouse head is shaved, cleansed, rotated approximately 30° for lateral exposure, and secured with the blunt end of ear bars.
 Isoflurane anesthetic is delivered via a nose piece and teeth holder.
-(B) Close up showing skin and periosteum removed from the parietal skull plate, the temporal muscle is untouched.
+The mouse is covered with self adhesive plastic wrap for increased sterility and warmth.
+(B) Close-up showing skin and periosteum removed from the parietal skull plate, the temporal muscle is untouched.
 (C) The temporal muscle is removed exposing the temporal plate and squamosal bone, note the superficial vein is undamaged.
 (D) Prior to fixation, the head plate is positioned into the correct location with wax.

 Figure 2.
 Step-by-step surgical procedure.

-(A) The head-plate is attached to the skull with cyanoacrylic glue at the anterior and posterior locations.
+(A) The head-plate is attached to the skull with ethyl cyanoacrylate glue at the anterior and posterior locations.
 Note the location of bregma (black piece of triangular tape).
 (B) The cranial window is prepared by applying thickened dental cement between the head-plate and skull.
 Note that bregma and the squamosal landmarks remain visible.
 (C) Following drying of cement, brain buffer is added to soften the skull and to prevent adhesion of the dura.
 A rolled tissue will help removing brain buffer prior to drilling.
 (D) The edges of the craniotomy have been scored.
 Note the vasculature is more easily seen through the thinned bone near the dental cement edges.
 (E) The parietal and temporal skull plates have been removed and the dura is visible.
 Note blemishes of blood on the dura from minor bleeding, which is normal.
 Careful examination under 2 – 4 x magnification will reveal two layers of blood vessels, one in the dura and the other in the pia.
 (F) The dura is removed revealing a pristine cortex.
 Pial vasculature is bright red with no blemishes present.
 Note the stray pieces of white colored dura at the edges of the cranial window.
-In this example there was a minor dural bleed at the posterior portion of the cranial window, which quickly clotted.
+In this example, there was a minor dural bleed at the posterior portion of the cranial window, which quickly clotted.

 Figure 3.
 Unique and consensus activation patterns during multiple forms of sensory stimulation.